-Farmers of padasekharams with an area of 10-50 ha. or more are organised and registered under Travancore-Cochin literacy, Scientific and Charitable Societies Act and Societies Registration Act (Malabar Area).
-All farmers whose cultivable wet land comes within the area of operation of Group Farming Committee are eligible for membership.
-An executive committee, consisting of President, Vice-President, Secretary (Convenor), Agricultural Officer and staff of Krishi Bhavan, is elected by the members.
-Their term of office is one year.

-In the Group Farming system, the problems faced by individual farmers are eased out and solved by group activity.
-The system arranges easy financial and technical assistance from the Department and Financial Institutions and also coordinates the farming activities in each season as per an agreed plan.
-Based on the action plan prepared by the Group farming Committee, they facilitate collection of soil samples, test them and give the results to farmers.
+Farmers of padasekharams with an area of 10-50 ha or more are organised and registered under Travancore-Cochin literacy, Scientific and Charitable Societies Act and Societies Registration Act (Malabar Area) All farmers whose cultivable wet land comes within the area of operation of Group Farming Committee are eligible for membership An executive committee, consisting of President, Vice-President, Secretary (Convenor), Agricultural Officer and staff of Krishi Bhavan, is elected by the members.
+Their term of office is one year an agreed plan Based on the action plan prepared by the Group farming Committee, they facilitate collection of soil samples, test them and give the results to farmers.
 The recommendations of the Department of Agriculture are discussed with farmers and manuring schedules finalised accordingly.
 A special feature of the programme is the introduction of 'Agro-clinics' for crop care in most of the padasekharams.
 The programme has been widely appreciated by farmers.
-When the programme was carried out on these lines, an additional yield of 500 kg/ha and a saving in cultivation expenses at the rate of Rs.1000/ha. could be ensured in the first season.
-Now, this approach has been extended to pepper and coconut also.
+When the programme was carried out on these lines, an additional yield of 500 kg/ha and a saving in cultivation expenses at the rate of Rs 1000/ha. could be ensured in the first season.
+Now, this approach has been extended to pepper and coconut also